lphansen/Beliefs/README.md

 # Robust Identification of Investor Beliefs
-This repository contains codes and jupyter notebooks which estimates and demonstrates results of the empirical example in "Robust Identification of Investor Beliefs" by [Xiaohong Chen][id1], [Lars Peter Hansen][id2] and [Peter G. Hansen][id3].
+This repository contains codes and a jupyter notebook which estimates and demonstrates results of the empirical example in "Robust Identification of Investor Beliefs" by [Xiaohong Chen][id1], [Lars Peter Hansen][id2] and [Peter G. Hansen][id3].
 Latest version could be found [here][id4].

 [id1]: https://economics.yale.edu/people/faculty/xiaohong-chen
 [id2]: https://larspeterhansen.org/